hanthienduc/Face-Recognition-App/README.md

 SmartBrain

+It was develop as a learning process on udemy website, Andrei course the-complete-web-developer-zero-to-mastery

 Uses the clarifai API (https://www.clarifai.com/) for the face recognition.

 React for the front end.
 Nodejs and express for the back end. postgresql for the database. deployed on heroku.